broacademy/HTML-course-2/lesson-3.md

 9. Go to GitHub and check if the changes appeared in the forked repository.
 10. Go to the original project page - [fork-test](https://github.com/broacademy/fork-test).
 11. Verify that no changes appeared there.

+Optional:
 12. Create a pull request from your fork to the original repository.
 13. On the pull request page, you can see all the changes made in your repository and propose them to be merged into the original repository.
-14. This pull request will remain open until I accept it.
-I might add comments to the code in this PR 🙂
+14. This pull request will remain open until we accept it. we might add comments to the code in this PR 🙂
-15. If I request some changes, you will need to commit and push the new changes, and they will automatically be included in the existing pull request.
+15. If we request some changes, you will need to commit and push the new changes, and they will automatically be included in the existing pull request. p.s.
+We will not merge this PR, it will be closed.

 ## 2. Create your own repository on GitHub and upload the markup of the training project from the last session.
 1. Create an empty repository on GitHub in your account.